Immigration reduction in the United States: E-Verify

+Sanctuary city bans

 Attrition through enforcement

 Pro-enforcement U.S. think tanks such as the Center for Immigration Studies have supported an "attrition through enforcement" doctrine.
 The aim here is to, as that organization states, "Shrink the illegal population through consistent, across-the-board enforcement of the immigration law.
 By deterring the settlement of new illegals, by increasing deportations to the extent possible, and, most importantly, by increasing the number of illegals already here who give up and deport themselves, the United States can bring about an annual decrease in the illegal-alien population, rather than allowing it to continually increase."
 This approach concedes that mass deportations of illegal aliens is logistically, economically, and politically untenable.

 Arizona SB1070, the broadest and strictest anti-illegal immigration measure enacted in the U.S. in generations, explicitly states its intent as implementing the attrition through enforcement strategy.

 Intergovernmental cooperation

 Conservative blogger Michelle Malkin supports coordination with federal authorities through the use of Section 287(g) of the Illegal Immigration Reform and Immigrant Responsibility Act.
 Section 287(g) provides for the deputization of state and local law enforcement officers, for the purposes of reporting of immigrants who have violated immigration law.
 Morristown, New Jersey mayor Donald Cresitello (Democrat) has sought to deputize his police as immigration agents.
 Newark, New Jersey city councilman Ron Rice, Jr. has proposed a resolution mandating police to report felony suspects when they are found to be in the United States illegally.
 Furthermore, the Attorney General of New Jersey Anne Milgram has expanded officers power regarding illegal immigrants.
 She told the state police to inform federal authorities when an illegal immigrant is arrested in an indictable crime or for drunk driving.
 There are an estimated 380,000 people living in New Jersey without proper immigration documents.
 She said that she wanted local, county and state police to hand more serious cases directly to Immigration and Customs Enforcement.